Graduate Program in Southeast Asian Studies

 Normative Time for the degree is two years.

-For additional information, please contact our Graduate Student Affairs, Trina Elerts at email@example.com (951 827-1821) or our Graduate Faculty Advisor, Dr. Christina Schwenkel at firstname.lastname@example.org.
+For additional information, please contact our Graduate Student Academic Advisor, Mr. Uriel “Odie” Jasso, at email@example.com (951 827-2237), or our Director and faculty Graduate Advisor, Dr. David Biggs at firstname.lastname@example.org.